ZYTao12/ArtCollector/README.md

 progress:

+(2024.8.15) added the artwork detail page that fetches the artwork data from the backend and upload user edited text to the backend

 (2024.8.8) added the result page (for testing purpose) to show the extracted json result

 (2024.8.7) upload selected image to Azure Storage Account